sd4483/Obsidian/Software Testing/Courseworks/Coursework 1.md

 ##### Task 02

-The program seems to have one infeasdoesn't have any unreachable nodes or infeasible edges.
+The program doesn't have any unreachable nodes or infeasible edges.
 There is atleast one input for which, each edge and node of the program is reachable.

+For example,

-For example, if we give the inputs $[1,2,3,5,6,7,8,9,10]$ and $7$, the nodes $1,2,3,4,5,6,7,8,9,10,11$ are reachable.
+If we give the inputs $[1,2,3,5,6,7,8,9,10]$ and $7$, the nodes $1,2,3,4,5,6,7,8,9,10,11$ are reachable.

 If we give the inputs $[2,3,5,6]$ and $1$, the nodes $1,2,3,4,5,6,8,9,14$ are reachable.

-And finally, if we give the inputs $[2]$ and 1, the nodes $1,2,3,4,14$ are reachableThese two examples gives the insight that all the edges of the program are reachable as well.
+And finally, if we give the inputs $[2]$ and 1, the nodes $1,2,3,4,14$ are reachable.

+The above three examples gives the insight that all the edges of the program are reachable as well.

-[more explicit this input this execution path]
+**Observation:** The program as an infeasible path $\langle 1,2,3,4,5,6,8,10,11,4,14 \rangle$.
+When given an input that's higher than any number in the input list and that doesn't exist in the input list should take that path, but the program ends in an infinite loop.

 ##### Task 03
 Minimal test suite that provides $C_1$ coverage but doesn't provide $C_i(2)$ coverage.